 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your site yourself, then get support from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to perform manual backups, then use a professional, or use WordPress backup plugins.

-- You can read about a great WordPress backup plugin that can automate your backup process here: Back Up, Clone & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin
+- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here: Backup, Copy And Protect Your WP Website With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory